Introduction

 A Plant Scientist would typically need to:

-- Examine soil composition and its effect on plant growth; investigate plant breeding and cultivation, as well as harvested yield.
+- Examine soil composition and its effect on plant growth; investigate plant breeding and cultivation and harvested yield.

 - Gather plant, algae, fungal, and moss specimens for study and classification in herbariums and laboratories.